robola-dev/robola/README.md

 | “Unable to connect” in the editor | Port/origin mismatch | Ensure the CLI `--port` and `--origin` match the values entered in the editor |
 | Simulation crashes on start | Missing meshes/textures referenced by MJCF | Check the terminal logs and verify every asset path is valid relative to the MJCF file |
 | Saving fails | File not writable | Confirm the XML can be written and that the CLI is still running |

+> ⚠️ Current limitation: Robola does **not** support MuJoCo Flex (soft bodies) or height-field (`hfield`) based terrain rendering yet.
+These assets will be ignored/omitted when streaming to the editor.

 ---